Aaronontheweb/node-bootcamp/sessions/hour2/working-with-filesystem/readme.md

 it is omitted then the raw buffer data is returned.

-When the file has completely loaded, the 3rd parameter - the callback - is called with two required parameters: `err` (set to null or undefined if no error occurs) and the `data` from the file.
+When the file has completely loaded, the 3rd parameter - the callback - is called with two arguments: `err` (set to null or undefined if no error occurs) and the `data` from the file.

 Take note of the very last line in this example: `console.log("FIRST!111!!");`.
 If you run this code then "FIRST!111!!" will appear _before_ the contents of the